brunoheitzmannalmada/queuegames/README.md

 * The front end project uses AngularJS, Twitter Bootstrap and jQuery.
 But it all set up with CDN :)
 * The backend have a .mdf database file inside (I will improve this).
+* The backend is a ASP.NET WEB API.
+I will implement OData soon.

 ### Who do I talk to? ###